Bobsleigh, Zip Line, and Luge Oh my! Yes, you can have all these adventures at Calgary’s Canada Olympic Park!

-We took the elevator to the top of the jump and peered out over the ledge.
+We took the elevator to the top of the jump at a height of 110 meters (360 feet) and peered out over the ledge.

-The view is amazing and if you have any fear of heights, this is the place you don’t want to be.
+The view is amazing but if you have any fear of heights, this is the place you don’t want to be.

 The top of the ski jump is actually the highest vantage point in all of Calgary.

-This line was fast and my stomach lurched ever so slightly as I was unclipped from the safety.
+This line is 510 meters long (1673 feet) and was so fast my stomach lurched ever so slightly.

-We had one more zip line to bring us down to the bottom and for this one they encouraged us to hang upside down.
+We had one more zip line to bring us down to the bottom and for this one they encouraged us to hang upside down which we happily did.

 Calgary has one of the few bobsled training centres in the world and teams from all over the planet come here to train for the upcoming season.